 Emergency medical treatment is free of charge for all visitors to the Czech Republic EU/EFTA (i.e. European Union, Norway and Switzerland) citizens.
 Any other medical, dental or hospital care and all care provided to NON EU/EFTA citizens will be charged in full, unless otherwise specified in the governmental agreement between the Czech Republic and the student's home country.
 Special arrangements exist for EU/EFTA citizens - see lower.
-(It is essential that all other students arrive with adequate health insurance for the entire duration of their stay, arranged in advance of their departure from home).
+(It is essential that all other students arrive with adequate health insurance for the entire duration of their stay, arranged in advance of their departure from home) in the Czech Republic arranged in advance of their departure from home).
 In the Czech Republic, nonprescription drugs and medicines are sold only in pharmacies.
 They are not available at supermarkets.
 Pharmacies may be recognized by the prominent green cross-displayed over the shop-front.
-Many have staff, which can speak English, Russian or German, and are used to offering medication advice to tourists (esp. in the city centers).
+Many have staff, whichh can speak English, Russian or German, and are used to offering medication advice to tourists (esp. in the city centers).
 In Prague, you can find pharmacies open 7 days/week in shopping centres and also some nonstop pharmacies - e.g. Belgická 37 - very close to náměstí Míru Metro A station.